pedrozath/opalla/README.md

 ![Opalla](opalla.gif)
 # Opalla

 Opalla brings Rails way to the front-end.
 It follows a Rails conventions mixed with a little of Backbone.

 It's built on top of `opal` and `opal-rails`.

-The project is on beta phase.
-It's missing:

-* Specs
-* Tests
-* Generators
-* Rubocops
-* Initializer
-* Rake tasks for installation
-* ActiveRecord models support

 ## Installation